The online trading platforms that allow you to buy fractional shares in Ireland are giving everyone the chance to start investing in stocks.

 Fractional Shares on Bux Zero

-Bux Zero is another trading platform that allows you to buy Fractional Shares in Ireland.
+Bux Zero is another online trading platform that allows you to buy Fractional Shares in Ireland.

 The range of fractional shares available on Bux Zero currently numbers about 100 US shares – but it will increase.
 They say they will eventually roll it out to more US stocks, European stocks, and ETFs.